misterunix/neoevo-dead/README.md

 ### Movement rule
 Working off the back of the the genius that is [Steve Miller](https://github.com/davidrmiller).
-His idea of movement far exceeds my over my own.
+His idea of movement far exceeds over my own.
 I humbley adapt his movement idea to my sim.
 This is his concept and I state his copyright here.
 The below is copyright by [Steve Miller](https://github.com/davidrmiller) under the MIT License.

     // There are multiple action neurons for movement.
 Each type of movement neuron
     // urges the individual to move in some specific direction.
 We sum up all the